gallantries/gallantries.github.io/handbook.md

 1. **User-friendly data analysis in Galaxy**, from the raw sequencing data to the downstream count tables
 2. **Downstream analysis & visualisation using Rstudio in Galaxy** with manipulation and visualization of the results within R, including an introduction to R using RStudio

-Beyond the curriculum, Gallantries tema aims to address the scalability of training delivery via **hybrid training events**, i.e. pairing-up on-site helpers with remote instructors across multiple sites simultaneously:
+Beyond the curriculum, Gallantries team aims to address the scalability of training delivery via **hybrid training events**, i.e. pairing-up on-site helpers with remote instructors across multiple sites simultaneously:

 ![](assets/images/handbook/hybrid_training.png)

+With this model, we aim to bring training events to the trainers while reducing the environmental impact of instructor travels.

 # A typical Gallantries hybrid training event